mattmccloskey/ember-js/README.md

 3. Combines separate javascript files into a single document, making for cleaner head areas.

 ## Usage
-Make sure to load the Ember_js library, or put 'ember_js' into the libraries array in autoload.php
+Make sure to load the Ember_js library in your controller, or add it to the libraries array in autoload.php
 ```
 $this->load->library('ember_js');
 ```